 Postgraduate students can choose to study a variety of taught and research-based courses at the University of Nottingham's Ningbo China campus.
 They also offer a few undergraduate courses in specific subjects such as architecture and aerospace engineering.

-As long as you're a full-time student enrolled at a UK university, or a recent graduate, you're also eligible to apply to study a two-month online internship with a company based in China as part of the British Council's Generation UK - China initiative.
+If you're a full-time student enrolled at a UK university or a recent graduate, you're also eligible to apply to study a two-month online internship with a company based in China as part of the British Council's Generation UK - China initiative.

 Course fees